elijah-waichong-chan/go2-convex-mpc/README.md

 12/24/2025
 - Added URDF and MJCF model to the repo.
-- Simplified installation steps, no longer need to download URDF models and unitree_mujoco library.
+- Simplified installation steps — no longer need to download URDF models and the `unitree_mujoco` library.
+- Restructured the repo into a proper Python package
+- Added `pyproject.toml` so the project can be installed
+- Added a Conda `environment.yml` to automate dependency setup
+- Added `examples/` demos

 12/21/2025
 - Reduced the overall controller loop from 1000 Hz → 200 Hz in preparation for real-time deployment; no observed performance degradation.